alvarolopez/nova/doc/source/filter_scheduler.rst

   host's workload.
 The default is to preferably choose light workload compute hosts.
 If the multiplier is positive, the weigher prefer choosing heavy workload compute hosts, the weighing has the opposite effect of the default.
+* |ImageCacheWeigher| This weigher will check if the host has the request's image already cached in its disk.
+If so, it will put the higher weight (1) to those hosts.
+If not, the given weight will be 0.

 * |ServerGroupSoftAffinityWeigher| The weigher can compute the weight based on the number of instances that run on the same server group.
 The largest